National Gang Intelligence Center

 To help curb the growth of gangs and related criminal activity, the FBI, at the direction of Congress, established the National Gang Intelligence Center, or NGIC, in 2005.

 The NGIC integrates gang intelligence from across federal, state, and local law enforcement on the growth, migration, criminal activity, and association of gangs that pose a significant threat to the U.S. It supports law enforcement by sharing timely and accurate information and by providing strategic/tactical analysis of intelligence.
 Located just outside Washington, D.C., the NGIC is manned by analysts from multiple federal agencies.

 The databases of each component agency are available to the NGIC, as are other gang-related databases, permitting centralized access to information.
 In addition, the NGIC provides operational and analytical support for investigations.
 Using these resources, we have identified those gangs that pose the greatest danger to our communities and targeted them with our combined investigative resources and the same federal racketeering statutes and intelligence and investigative techniques that have been used to attack organized crime.

-The NGIC is co-located with the Safe Streets Gang Unit and the MS-13 National Gang Task Force.
+The NGIC is co-located with the Safe Streets Gang Unit, which is based at FBI Headquarters in Washington, D.C.